RACGP Rural Generalist Fellowship Training Handbook

 • Cultural mentors

 The Rural Generalist Coordination Units (RGCU) for your location may be able to assist you with identifying potentially suitable placements.
-The RACGP Rural Faculty RG Team can refer you to the relevant RGCU.
+The RACGP rural training team can refer you to the relevant RGCU.

 Training Plan